 A text message or email notification can be set up to inform you when it is time to charge your system.
 This is helpful for the Belle and Belle+, which have long battery lives.
 To charge your Belle or Belle+, plug the charging cradle into an electrical outlet, place your system in the charging cradle, and keep it in there for three hours.

 If a fall occurs and a call to ResponseNow is made, you will first be put in touch with an operator.
 They can send emergency responders to provide additional assistance if needed.
 This feature is available on all systems.

-No, there is not a 30-day free trial; however, there is a 30-day money-back guarantee.
-If you call within 30 days, you will get a full refund of your money and a free shipping label to send your medical alert system back to ResponseNow.
+No, there is not a free trial, but there is a 30-day money-back guarantee.
+If you call within 30 days, you will get a full refund and a free shipping label to send your medical alert system back to ResponseNow.

 Amie has been writing about senior care products and services for the last decade.
 She is particularly passionate about new technologies that help improve the quality of life for seniors and their families.
 Seeing her parents and grandparents age made Amie ask herself, “Would this be good enough for my loved ones?”
 In her spare time, Amie enjoys outdoor adventures and spontaneous road trips.
 Learn more about Amie here